 4. You Can Seek Out the Best Rental Car Companies for Your Specific Needs

 It’s also important to hire a car from a reputable company.
-There are many well-respected companies, of course, but don’t avoid independent or online providers such as Advantage and www.autoslash.com.
+There are many well-respected companies, of course, but don’t avoid independent or online providers – as long as you do your research!

 The Temples enjoy trying the new technology available in the different cars they rent.
-In-screen satellite navigation, Bluetooth audio, seat warmers and even rear-seat video systems are examples of technology you may want to try on your next trip.
 Megan MacNee, founder and editor of Traveling Nine to Fiver, praises satellite radio in rental cars. “[That’s a] saving grace when driving and you don’t have very many radio stations to choose from and don’t have to change every time you drive through a new area,” she says.

 Reasons Not to Rent a Car for a Road Trip